patrickbucher/algorithms/diary.md

 list.
 I got that one right on first try, but used it the wrong way in the actual algorithm.

+I implemented the same helper (`smallest-to-front`) in Clojure, so the Selection Sort implementation turned out quite similar to the Erlang version.

+And that was the entire iteration in a single day; faster than I hoped for!

 # 2023-08-06 (Su)

 I'm now using vectors for the helper functions in the Clojure sorting module,